With over 60 museums in and near the city, Boston offers a wealth of fascinating exhibits to explore, whatever your interests happen to be.

 Displays feature the hospital's medical breakthroughs and innovations; frequent updates show you the latest technologies and medical approaches.
 On the third floor, a beautiful roof top garden gives you wonderful skyline views of Beacon Hill.

-The Ether Dome is where you'll find MGH's oldest resident, Padihershef, an almost 3,000 year old Egyptian mummy who has been here since 1823.
-The room also contains his sarcophagus, a human skeleton, and some early (and cringe-worthy) medical instruments.
+The Ether Dome is also where you'll find MGH's oldest resident, Padihershef, an almost 3,000 year old Egyptian mummy who has resided here since 1823.

 2 North Grove Street (at MGH, intersection of Cambridge and Grove Streets) | Subway station: Red Line/MGH-Charles St | 617-724-8009 | www.massgeneral.org/museum